-The specialists at Norton Children’s Heart Institute — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with atrial fibrillation.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine— the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with atrial fibrillation.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and determine what treatment, if any, is needed for your child’s A-fib.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and determine what treatment, if any, is needed for your child’s A-fib.

 During atrial fibrillation, many electrical impulses around the atria cause these upper chambers to contract in a fast and hectic fashion that makes them vibrate.
 The atrioventricular node blocks most of these vibrations from reaching the heart’s lower chambers (the ventricles).
 So even though the atria are beating very fast, the ventricular heart rate — which causes your pulse — beats at a slower rate, usually less than 180 beats per minute.
 Sometimes the pulse rate is lower and may even be in the normal range, but it will still be irregular.

-Symptoms caused by atrial fibrillation can include:
+Symptoms caused by A-fib can include:

 Sometimes symptoms are mild or there may be no symptoms.